-Practice, without and with passenger), on smaller hills before attempting larger hills.
+Practice, without and with passenger (2-UP models), on smaller hills before attempting larger hills.

-Always remember that, even if this vehicle can climb some steep hills, it is not recommended to climb such hills with a passenger; always disembark him before attempting this maneuver.
+Always remember that, on 2-UP models, even if this vehicle can climb some steep hills, it is not recommended to climb such hills with a passenger; always disembark him before attempting this maneuver.
 Show good judgement.